YangKeao/rfcs/text/2020-11-09-chaos-mesh-workflow.md

 You can find an example of the inline template in the `Suspend` task of `serial-chaos`.

+If the `deadline` field is set, all the running child task will be killed and turn into `DeadlineExceeded` status.

 #### `Serial`

 For a `Serial` task, the engine should run these tasks one by one.
 It enters the next step iff the former one succeeded.
 After all these steps finished, this task turns into the finished phase.

+If one of the tasks failed or exceeded the deadline, the following task will not run and the current task will turn into the corresponding status directly.

+If the `deadline` field is set, all the running child task will be killed and turn into `DeadlineExceeded` status.

 #### `Suspend`